anupam1525/AcrylicPaint/README.md

 # Acrylic Paint

 Acrylic Paint is a "Free as in Freedom" coloring app for Android which will allow you to share your imagination with others!
-We have made some changes to the FingerPaint project taken from API demos.
+We have made some big changes to the FingerPaint project taken from API demos.

 ## Installing